-Every year, there are many entrepreneurs who start new businesses.
+Every year, many entrepreneurs start new businesses.
 And, of course, there are many others who never quite achieve lift-off.
 What differentiates the entrepreneurs who act from the dreamers who never try?

 Chances are good that the perceived barriers to entry are just too intimidating to overcome.

-According to a 2015 Gallup report, 25% of Americans have thought about starting their own business and decided against it.
+According to a 2015 Gallup report, 25% of Americans have considered starting their own business and decided against it.

-A business demands many skillsets – fundraiser, marketer, HR rep, web designer, and so much more.
-And since 62% of businesses in the US have 5 or fewer employees, this means that many of these responsibilities inevitably fall to the founder.
-The great news is that there is a huge variety of tools available to help support potential entrepreneurs.
+A business demands many skill sets – fundraiser, marketer, HR rep, web designer, and more.
+And since 62% of businesses in the US have 5 or fewer employees, many of these responsibilities inevitably fall to the founder.
+The great news is that a huge variety of tools are available to help support potential entrepreneurs.

 We’ve gathered a collection of tools for startups and entrepreneurs that help you simplify, streamline, and get your new business running in no time.

-67.2% of entrepreneurs use their personal savings to fund their start-up.
+67.2% of entrepreneurs use their personal savings to fund their start-ups.
 And, with the lack of personal savings ranking as the second most common barrier to entry for starting a new business, it’s impossible to ignore the importance of raising funds.
-Luckily, there are other options, besides draining your personal bank account.
+Luckily, there are other options besides draining your personal bank account.

 AngelList is an online resource for would-be entrepreneurs.
 The site seeks to link start-ups with Angel investors to provide funding.
-Businesses can apply for funding with a wide number of incubators affiliated with AngelList here.
+Businesses can apply for funding with many incubators affiliated with AngelList here.
 AngelList continues to grow.
 Tech Crunch reports,

 AngelList, the online platform that had made itself indispensable to early-stage startups for fundraising and recruiting, said it closed out last year having raised $163 million online on behalf of 441 companies.
 That’s about 56 percent higher than the year before in 2014.

-Kickstarter raises crowdsourced funds to a wide range of creative projects.
-They claim that their mission is to “help bring creative projects to life”; but don’t be discouraged if you’re not an artist, filmmaker or writer.
+Kickstarter raises crowdsourced funds for a wide range of creative projects.
+They claim their mission is to “help bring creative projects to life”; but don’t be discouraged if you’re not an artist, filmmaker, or writer.
 Kickstarter welcomes projects in a wide range of fields.

 Indiegogo is similar to Kickstarter in that it raises money through crowdfunding.
 But, Indiegogo bills itself as the “launchpad for entrepreneurial ideas”.
 Beyond the marketing spin, there are definitely concrete differences between these two platforms.

 Indiegogo offers all-or-nothing projects like Kickstarter, but it also offers flexible funding options that allow an entrepreneur to claim the money raised even if they don’t reach their initial goal.
-Indiegogo also includes a marketplace service on their site that sells the products that have been funded through Indiegogo projects.
+Indiegogo also includes a marketplace service on its site that sells the products funded through Indiegogo projects.

 Whether you pursue crowdfunding or angel investors, know that you’ve got these easy-to-use tools at your disposal.